Aloysius Pang sustained chest, abdominal injuries during SAF training exercise: MINDEF

 SINGAPORE: Singapore actor Aloysius Pang sustained injuries to his chest and abdominal areas while carrying out repair works inside a Singapore Self-Propelled Howitzer at Waiouru Training Area in New Zealand.

-The Ministry of Defence (MINDEF) revealed this on Monday (Jan 21), adding that the 28-year-old underwent abdominal surgery on Saturday evening, which was completed at 11.40pm (Singapore time).
+The Ministry of Defence (MINDEF) revealed this on Monday (Jan 21), adding that the 28-year-old underwent abdominal surgery on Saturday evening.
+The surgery was completed at 11.40pm (Singapore time).

 "A follow-up relook surgery which was planned for was successfully completed at 11am (Singapore time) today (Monday).
 A medical team from Singapore is working with the New Zealand team to provide the best possible care for CFC (NS) Pang," said MINDEF in a media release.